-Each time I host a Moroccan-themed party, my guests ask me if I have a secret Moroccan seasoning recipe they can use when cooking their tagines or chicken recipes.
+Each time I host a Moroccan-themed party, my guests ask me if I have a secret and authentic Moroccan spice blend recipe they can use to cook Moroccan tagines.
 Well, guess what?
-I do have that Moroccan spice mix recipe and my friends loved it so much that I decided to share it here with you
+I do have that Moroccan seasoning recipe and my friends loved it so much that I decided to share it here with you

-I learned to make that Moroccan spice blend in my teen years, in Morocco.
-It’s perfect when you don’t have time and want something handy to use whenever you cook a Moroccan Tagine or any chicken dishes.
-You can use it with red meat too.
+I learned to make that Moroccan spice mix in my teen years in Morocco.
+It’s the perfect Moroccan spice blend recipe when you don’t have time or want to make sure you always have all the spices required to season a traditional Moroccan tagine.
+It’s also the perfect spice mix to season any of your chicken-based dishes.

 Moroccan Spice Blend Recipe

-This Moroccan spice blend can be used as a tagine spice mix to cook Moroccan tagines.
-You can also add it to any of your stews, to flavor your rice or in your soups.
+This Moroccan spice blend can be used as a tagine spice mix to cook the traditional Moroccan chicken tagine.
+You can also add it to any of your chicken-based recipes.
+You will love it I promise!
+Just add one to two tablespoons to your tagines and chicken dishes, and magic will happen!

 Moroccan Spice Blend Recipe | Moroccan Seasoning